ShuiJu/CS2FPSBenchmark/README.md

-### Recommended graphics setting after that 3.2GB update
-Player contrast: ON
+### My Current video setting:
+Boost player contrast: off

 V-Sync: off

-Anti aliasing: off

-Global Shadow: High

-Model/Texture detail: Low

-Texture filtering: Bi
+Reflex: Enable+Boost

+Anti aliasing: 2xMSAA (A GPU perf sucker.
+For my 58X3D+3080 at 1080P, 4x:493 2x:515 CMAA2:523 Disabled:538.
+At 1440P for more GPU bottleneck, 4x:363 2x:399 CMAA2:412 Disabled:436.)

+Global Shadow Quality: High (You are going to choose either Low or High.
+Medium and Very High makes no sense.)

+Dynamic Shadows: All

+Model/Texture detail: Low (Molotov kills my FPS, I will keep using low before setting.r_csgo_mboit_force_mixed_resolution can be tweaked again.)

+Texture filtering: Ani16x (Basically no performance impact on my machine, Bi:543/225 Ani4x:538/230 Ani16x: 534/234.)

-Shadow detail: Low
+Shader detail: Low

 Particle detail: Low

-Ambient occlusion: off
+Ambient occlusion: Disabled (Disabaled:511/233 Mid:493/222 High:490/208)

-HDR: Performance
+HDR: Quality (No performance impact on my machine in FPS Benchmark, 543vs546.
+In Ancient empty map 650vs620 Quality eliminates visual noise.
+When using Performance and at a lower resolution, is noticable when trying to align utility throws.)

 FSR: Disable

-Reflex: Enable+Boost